Closure as a Choice

 The Necessity of Closure

-Think about asking why.
 “Why did that happen?”
 “Because of X.” “But why X?”
-“Because of Y.” You can keep going infinitely.
+You can keep going infinitely.
 Every answer opens new questions.
-Every explanation rests on other explanations.
-At the bottom, there’s no bedrock—just more explanation.
+At the bottom, no bedrock.

 (Infinite Regress)"] -->|OSCILLATION| B["CLOSURE